VictorCallejas/Space_Odyssey/README.md

 The core of the chatbot is in Dialogflow.
 We have chosen this platform for these reasons mainly:
-* Easy deploy on more than 9 platforms
+* Easy deploy on **more than 9 platforms**
-* Support for multiple languages
+* Support for **multiple languages**
 * Simple integration with other Google services
-* Effective NPL (Natural Language Processing) recognition of intents and parameters
+* **Effective NPL** (Natural Language Processing) recognition of intents and parameters

 But as we have seen, not everything is question and answer, all the data in real time, updates, deepart... it is thanks to the backend.

 The fulfillment of the chatbot is the part that is responsible for collecting data in real time, as location of the ISS or access the databases deployed in the new Firebase service, Firestore.
 This code is written in Javascript and running on Node js, in several servers offered by Google Compuete Engine that have an elastic load balancer to distribute the requests.
-These servers are in a horizontal autoscaling group, this means that automatically, if the number of requests increase it will create automatically new instances to always offer a quality service without interruptions.
-If the number of requests decreases, so does the number of instances to save resources and infrastructure cost.
+These servers are in a horizontal **autoscaling** group, this means that automatically, if the number of requests increase it will create automatically new instances to always offer a **quality service without interruptions**.
+If the number of requests decreases, so does the number of instances to **save resources** and **infrastructure cost**.

 Also in Google Compute Engine is a single non-scalable instance responsible for the processing of images with Deepart techniques (Deeplearning), for it has an Nvidia Tesla K80 graphics.

 ##### Future

-As we have seen the architecture allows the application to be prepared for a global deployment in a sustainable way.
+As we have seen the architecture allows the application to be prepared for a **global deployment in a sustainable way**.

-With Dialogflow Hal can understand multiple languages.
+With Dialogflow Hal can understand **multiple languages**.
 Currently implemented in English, it will soon be implemented in Spanish and German and in the future it will be implemented in Chinese and Russian.

-Hal is already available on Telegram, very soon it will be available on Facebook messenger, and in the future it will be implemented on Slack, Google assistant, Line, Alexa and Cortana.
+Hal is already available on Telegram, very soon it will be **multi platform**, being available on Facebook messenger, and in the future it will be implemented on Slack, Google assistant, Line, Alexa and Cortana.

 We have disable notifications to make some improves, but in the configuration process your chat_id and preferences are stored in users database so when we activate them soon again, they will be automatically ready for you.
 We are currently developing the API for the deepart feature and we are importing and integrating an astronauts database so soon you can ask for any astronaut in history and get information about him.

-We strongly believe in this project because his almost null infrastructure and maintenance costs.
-Only developers are needed to develop the new features, and later they are available globally, for everyone in a sustainable way.
+We strongly believe in this project because his almost **null infrastructure and maintenance costs**.
+Only developers are needed to develop the new features, and later they are **available globally, for everyone in a sustainable way**.

 ##### Contact